-Nguyen Bac Truyen (m), a peaceful human rights defender in Vietnam and the recipient of the 2011 Hellman Hammett Award of Human Rights Watch.
-In 2006 he was arrested and sentenced to 3.5 years in prison, plus 2 years of house arrest due to his pro-democracy activism.
+(1) Nguyen Bac Truyen (m) is a peaceful human rights defender in Vietnam and the recipient of the 2011 Hellman Hammett Award of Human Rights Watch.
+He was arbitrary arrested in 2006 and sentenced to 3.5 years in prison, plus 2 years of house arrest due to his pro-democracy activism.
 Since his release from the first prison term, Mr. Truyen focused much of his efforts on defending and promoting religious freedom.
-As a jurist, he also provided pro bono legal assistance to families of political prisoners, victims of land grab and persecuted religious communities in Vietnam.
+As a jurist, he also provided pro-bono legal assistance to families of political prisoners, victims of land grabs and persecuted religious communities in Vietnam.
+At the time of his arrest, Mr. Truyen had worked full-time for a few years as the Coordinator of the charitable program for the disabled veterans of the former Republic of Vietnam operated by the Catholic Church of the Redemptorist in Saigon.
 On July 30 2017, he was abducted on the street and on April 5 2018 was sentenced to 11 years imprisonment, followed by 3 years of house arrest on charge of "carrying out activities aiming to overthrow the government" in the same case as 5 members of Brotherhood for Democracy: human rights lawyer Nguyen Van Dai and his assistant Le Thu Ha, Pastor Nguyen Trung Ton, Pham Van Troi and Truong Minh Duc.
 His appeal was denied by the Appellate Court on June 4, 2018.
 He is currently being held at B14 Detention Center in Hanoi, a thousand mile away from his wife and family in Saigon.
-At the time of his arrest, Mr. Truyen was working as a full-time Coordinator of the charitable program for the disabled veterans of the former Republic of Vietnam operated by the Redemptorist Order in Saigon.